paleu256/dhis2-apps-docs/workflow.md

 ```bash
 npm run build
 ```
+> If you are not using npm/webpack to build your project you can replace this with a simple script that copies your files or a `gulp` task.

 ## Deployment to Sonatype
+> When deploying the applications to Sonatype, they do not get _installed_ like other DHIS2 applications, therefore the server does not update the `manifest.webapp` file with the correct base url.
+We will therefore set the `activities.dhis.href` property in the manifest to `..` instead of `*`.

 After creating the `pom.xml` and creating a build step for your app deploying to Sonatype is just a simple step.

 ```bash
 mvn deploy
 ```
-> This is assuming you configured your maven as defined in the Maven/Sonatype setup.
+> This is assuming you configured your maven as defined in the [Maven/Sonatype setup](https://github.com/dhis2/dhis2-apps-docs/blob/master/maven_sonatype_setup.md).

 The app is now deployed to the Maven repository and ready to be _installed_ into DHIS2.

 ## Registering with DHIS2

 ### Registering the app as a dependency
 To let DHIS2 know which applications to install when building the `dhis-web-apps` module we need to register our application as a dependency.
-We do this by specifying the name of our application on sonatype and the output directory of where to place the application.
+We do this by specifying the name of our application on SonaType and the output directory of where to place the application.

 The following xml represents the settings app.
 ```xml